Posted on: April 29, 2014

 Empowering Results of New Research on Esthetic Outcomes of Breast Reconstruction

-By Dr. Michael H. Rosenberg, FACS, Chief of Plastic Surgery, Vice-President for Physician Surgical Services and Associate Medical Director at Northern Westchester Hospital
+By Dr. Michael H. Rosenberg, FACS, Director of the Institute for Aesthetic Surgery and Medicine, Vice-President for Physician Surgical Services and Associate Medical Director at Northern Westchester Hospital

 My colleagues at Northern Westchester Hospital and I recently published research findings on breast reconstruction outcomes that have the potential to dramatically improve quality of life after breast surgery as well as to save women’s lives.
 Published in The American Journal of Cosmetic Surgery, our article was titled “Breast Reconstruction With or Without Human Acellular Dermal Matrices: